apazureck/openui5vscodeTypescriptTools/client/README.md

 ## Contribution welcome

+I am currently doing this project as a kind of a hobby and I am always glad, if I can get feedback.
+Rate and review this extension or support it by contributing some code.

 * [Fork on Github](https://github.com/apazureck/openui5vscodeTypescriptTools)
 * [Report a bug or request a Features](https://github.com/apazureck/openui5vscodeTypescriptTools/issues)
 * [Share your knowledge and extend the wiki](https://github.com/apazureck/openui5vscodeTypescriptTools/wiki)

+## Insiders Mode

+The insiders mode is for publishing instable or not tested features released for a first beta test.
+Activate this to get the latest features.

+### Activate Insiders Mode

+To get to the Insiders Mode just go to your **User Settings** and set `"ui5ts.insiders": true`.
+Please don't forget to [Report Bugs](https://github.com/apazureck/openui5vscodeTypescriptTools/issues).

+### Currently Available in Insiders Mode

+* Go to Module and function (javascript)

+## Special Thanks to

+* [anacierdem](https://github.com/anacierdem) for letting me use some code of his [Require Module Support Provider](https://marketplace.visualstudio.com/items?itemName=lici.require-js)!